 I Corinthians 11:1 Be you followers of me, even as I also am of Christ.

-Since there are no "Thus saith the LORD scriptures," who qualifies as being able to discern God's intent that we should follow their example?
-Now there is fairly similar issue regarding eating addressed in I Corinthians, chapters 8 through 10.
-That particular issue was actually more serious I think than the one we are addressing, because eating is something that is done every day.
-We will not reference that subject there, but I do want you to turn to Romans 14:1-2.
+Since there are no "Thus saith the LORD" scriptures, who qualifies as being able to discern God's intent that we should follow their examples?
+There is a similar issue regarding eating addressed in I Corinthians 8—10.
+That particular issue was actually more serious, I think, than the one we are addressing, because eating is something that is done every day.
+We will not reference that subject, but I do want you to turn to Romans 14:1-2.

-Paul here is referring to vegetarians as being weak spiritually.
+Paul here is referring to vegetarians as being spiritually weak.
 Their diet that avoids meat is not biblically supported.
 For our purposes today, the overall spiritual content of this chapter is a warning to members against splitting hairs over non-salvation issues because it accomplishes no good spiritual end.
 In fact, it stands a very good chance of destroying the unity of a congregation.

-Paul is saying that the offense created by overly-critical self-righteousness is worse than the weak understanding and practice of those in the congregation being criticized by the supposedly strong people for being vegetarians.
-Now why is it worse?
+Paul is saying that the offense created by overly-critical self-righteousness is worse than the weak understanding and practice of those in the congregation who are criticized by the supposedly strong people for being vegetarians.
+Why is it worse?
 Because it was dividing the congregation along unimportant lines.

-Now loving-kindness in judgment, and getting oneself ready for the Kingdom of God is more important, because those things heal and unify.
+Lovingkindness in judgment and getting oneself ready for the Kingdom of God are more important because those things heal and unify.
 God does not require vegetarianism.
-In fact Paul said those people are weak if they are basing their vegetarianism as being something that God requires.
-So who then should we look to for leadership?
+In fact, Paul said those people are weak if they are basing their vegetarianism as being something that God requires.
+So, who then should we look to for leadership?

-As you are beginning to see, as I lay the foundation here, this is a governmental issue, and particularly a problem of Israelitish people, at least partly because of one of the basic features of Israelitish culture.
+As you are beginning to see as I lay the foundation here, this is a governmental issue, and particularly a problem of Israelitish people, at least partly because of one of the basic features of Israelitish culture.
 I do not know whether you will be able to pick this up.
-Maybe those of you who were at the Feast in Columbia, MO will remember though that this basic feature was the main theme of Gilbert Boyer's sermonette at the Feast.
-Not the eating; the governmental thing.
+Maybe those of you who were at the Feast in Columbia, Missouri, will remember, though, that this basic feature was the main theme of Gilbert Boyer's sermonette at the Feast.
+Not the eating, but the governmental issue.

 Israelitish culture, at least partly because of the Bible's influence on the culture, provides its citizens with a great deal of individual liberty.
 The Bible promotes living by faith in a theocracy under God.
-But because unconverted men cannot see God, they promote individual liberties under a democracy, or a Parliamentary system, whatever.
+But because unconverted men cannot see God, they promote individual liberty under a democracy or a Parliamentary system.

-Now this has a good or a bad side to it.
-The good side is that these forms of government tend to promote individual achievement, and thus economic prosperity.
+Now this has a good and a bad side to it.
+The good side is that these forms of government tend to promote individual achievement and thus economic prosperity.
 The bad side is that because of human nature's characteristics, it also tends to produce people who feel that they are a government unto themselves.
 It produces a great deal of individualism, and this creates unity problems.

 I Corinthians 2:16 For who has known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.

-Now to compensate for the people God calls into the Family being all over the map in terms of personal belief and understanding, does not God give some gifts for the purpose of their guidance?
-Yes He does.
+To compensate for the people God calls into the Family being all over the map in terms of personal belief and understanding, does not God give some gifts for the purpose of their guidance?
+Yes, He does.

 I Corinthians 12:4 Now there are diversities of gifts, but the same Spirit.

-That ought to tell us something right there.
+That ought to tell us something.
 Not everybody is given exactly the same gifts in the same measure.